20 Essential Built-In Nodejs Modules - You Can't Miss!

 https

-The https module is similar to the http module but includes support for Secure Sockets Layer (SSL) and Transport Layer Security (TLS).
+module but includes support for Secure Sockets Layer (SSL) and Transport Layer Security (TLS).

 This enables secure communication over the network by encrypting data, which is crucial for applications that require secure data transmission, such as e-commerce websites, banking applications, and other services that handle sensitive information.

-If you are interested to learn more about https module follow the documentation.
+If you are interested to learn more about https

 const https = require('https');